antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 ## For the impatient: TL;DR

-.NET 5 will be a shared code base for .NET Core, Mono, Xamarin, and future .NET
-implementations:
+.NET 5 will be a single product with a uniform set of capabilities and APIs that can be used for Windows desktop apps, cross-platform mobile apps, console apps, cloud services, and web sites:

 ![.NET 5 vision](net5-vision.gif)